alta1212/code-challenge-Nguyen_Tuan_Anh/src/problem6/Readme.md

 ## Description

-This is a simple CRUD application built with ExpressJS and TypeScript, using `socket.io` for real-time score updates.
+This is a simple application built with ExpressJS and TypeScript, using `socket.io` for real-time score updates.

 ## Features